-SOPHIA-XO cameras can be cooled by circulating coolant providing a low vibration system for data acquisition.
+Sophia 4096B cameras can be cooled by circulating coolant providing a low vibration system for data acquisition.
 The coolant circulator can be any commercially available circulator provided it is capable of continuously pumping a 50:50 mixture of room temperature (23°C) water and ethylene glycol at 1 liter per minute.
-Refer to Section A.5, External Coolant Circulator Specifications, on page 110 for additional information.
+Refer to Section A.5, External Coolant Circulator Specifications, on page 112 for complete specification information.
 If desired, contact Teledyne Princeton Instruments for additional recommendations.
 Refer to Contact Information on page 136 for complete information.